 Thus, when the label states natural and/or organic, that does not mean the finished product is 100% natural origin.

 The only way a consumer can decipher if a product is 100% natural origin is if the company verifies this with certification.
 This can be achieved by purchasing raw ingredients that are tested and certified 100% natural origin and cleansing ingredients used to manufacture the product are certified 100% natural origin.

 Love Sun Body – safe for your body & the planet

 The only UV filters that are safe and effective for humans, safe for our eco-system and marine life, including coral reefs are non-nano zinc-oxide and non-nano titanium dioxide.

 Love Sun Body 100% Natural Origin Mineral Sunscreens are made with the safest UVA and UVB filters - our SPF 30 sunscreens are formulated with over 20% non-nano zinc oxide and our SPF 50 sunscreens are formulated with over 20% non-nano zinc oxide and over 7% non-nano titanium dioxide, meeting the FDA OTC Monograph System, the European Commission’s recommendation on UVA protection and Health Canada Natural Health Products Regulations.

 Love Sun Body sunscreens are the first and only sunscreens in the U.S. certified by Ecocert Cosmos Natural.
-All ingredients are 100% natural origin, with no chemical filters or synthetic ingredients.
+All ingredients are 100% natural origin, with no chemical filters or petroleum-based ingredients.
 All Love Sun Body Formulas are reef safe, 80-minute water resistant, hypoallergenic, non-comedogenic, cruelty-free & vegan, gluten-free, with no eye-stinging ingredients.